The Broome County Department of Public Transportation wants all passengers to have a safe and pleasant ride. We ask all passengers to know

 - Prohibited Items

 - Conduct of BC Transit Employees

-- Complete Policy Manual
+- Complete Policy Manuals

 - Arrive at the bus stop 5 minutes before the scheduled time.